Assignment Help

 Sampling Distributions in Regression Analysis

-In linear regression, each estimated coefficient β̂ has its own sampling distribution — the distribution of values it would take across repeated samples from the population generating process.
-Under the Gauss-Markov assumptions (see the regression assumptions guide), β̂ is the minimum variance linear unbiased estimator, with sampling distribution β̂ ~ N(β, σ²(X'X)⁻¹).
-This is what your regression output's standard errors, t-statistics, and p-values are computed from.
-Every number in the regression table is a sampling distribution quantity.
-The complete regression analysis guide and the simple linear regression guide both explain how sampling distributions of regression coefficients work in practice.
+In linear regression, each estimated coefficient β̂ has its own sampling distribution.
+Under the Gauss-Markov assumptions, β̂ is the minimum variance linear unbiased estimator, with sampling distribution β̂ ~ N(β, σ²(X’X)⁻¹).
+Every number in a regression output table — standard errors, t-statistics, p-values — is a sampling distribution quantity.
+The complete regression analysis guide explains how sampling distributions of regression coefficients work in practice.

 Asymptotic Theory: When Large-Sample Results Apply

-Much of mathematical statistics is concerned with asymptotic theory — the behavior of statistics and their sampling distributions as n → ∞.
-The CLT is the most famous asymptotic result, but many more exist.
-The Law of Large Numbers guarantees that x̄ → μ in probability as n → ∞ (consistency).
+Much of mathematical statistics concerns asymptotic theory — the behavior of statistics as n → ∞.
+The CLT is the most famous asymptotic result.
 Maximum likelihood estimators are asymptotically normal and asymptotically efficient under regularity conditions — this is why MLE is such a dominant estimation strategy in modern statistics and machine learning.
-Understanding asymptotic properties of sampling distributions is essential for work in logistic regression, generalized linear models, and survival analysis — all of which rely on asymptotic sampling distribution results because exact small-sample distributions are unavailable.

 Bayesian Perspectives on Sampling Distributions

-The frequentist framework — in which sampling distributions describe what would happen if you repeated the sampling procedure — is not the only way to think about statistical inference.
-The Bayesian framework starts instead with prior beliefs about parameters, updates them using observed data via Bayes' theorem, and produces posterior distributions.
-In Bayesian statistics, parameters themselves have distributions (posterior distributions) rather than fixed unknown values, and the concept of a sampling distribution (which requires imagining repeated experiments) is replaced by the posterior.
+The Bayesian framework starts with prior beliefs about parameters, updates them using observed data via Bayes’ theorem, and produces posterior distributions.
 The two frameworks agree asymptotically for large n, but differ substantially for small samples and complex models.
 The Bayesian inference guide explains this contrast in depth.
-For students working with complex models, Markov Chain Monte Carlo methods provide the computational tools to work with posterior distributions in practice.

 The Delta Method: Sampling Distributions of Transformed Statistics